Sopwith Dolphin: Engine problems

-The scarcity and unreliability of the French-built Hispano-Suiza 8B engine proved to be the most serious problem in the deployment and use of the Dolphin.
+The scarcity and unreliability of the French-built Hispano-Suiza 8B engine proved to be the most serious problem of the Dolphin.
 Use of insufficiently hardened metal in the pinion gears led to numerous failures of the reduction gearing, particularly in engines built by the French firm Brasier.
 The engine also suffered persistent lubrication problems.
 Limited production capacity for the geared Hispano-Suiza HS.8B engine and the priority afforded to French aircraft like the SPAD S.XIII slowed Dolphin deliveries.
 Availability of the Hispano-Suiza improved in early 1918 as the French firm Emile Mayen began deliveries on an order placed by the British Admiralty.

 Use of the Lewis guns

-The official armament of the Dolphin was two fixed, synchronized Vickers machine guns and two Lewis guns mounted on the forward cabane crossbar, firing at an upward angle, over the propeller disc.
+The official armament of the Dolphin was two fixed, synchronised Vickers machine guns and two Lewis guns mounted on the forward cabane crossbar, firing at an upward angle, over the propeller disc.
 The mounting provided three positions in elevation and some limited sideways movement.
 The Lewis guns proved unpopular as they were difficult to aim and tended to swing into the pilot's face.
 Pilots also feared that the gun butts would inflict serious head injuries in the event of a crash.
 Most pilots discarded the Lewis guns, though a minority retained one or both guns for attacking high altitude reconnaissance aircraft from below.

-Pilots of No. 87 Squadron, including Arthur Vigers, experimentally fitted some aircraft with two forward firing, unsynchronized Lewis guns mounted on top of the lower wing, just inboard of the inner wing struts.
-These guns could fire incendiary ammunition, which could not be used with the synchronized Vickers guns.
-The 97-round ammunition drums could not be changed once empty, nor could the pilot clear gun jams, and the field modification did not become standard.
+Pilots of 87 Squadron, including Arthur Vigers, experimentally fitted some aircraft with two forward firing, unsynchronised Lewis guns mounted on top of the lower wing, just inboard of the inner wing struts.
+These guns could fire incendiary ammunition, which could not be used with the synchronised Vickers guns.
+The 97-round ammunition drums could not be changed once empty, nor could the pilot clear gun jams and the field modification did not become standard.